top of page

 Rev: Athena Nikephoros standing left, to inner left, T, to inner right, Λ, B (date) in exergue

-The third, and very different portrait style for Ariarathes IX, can be seen in this coin, from year 4 of his reign, from the time of this uprising.
-Otto Mørkholm’s article explains why these portraits are so different.
-Mørkholm suggests that the portrait incorporates features of Mithridates VI with those of his son, to send a message to the Cappadocians that under his son’s reign, they are ruled by Mithridates VI.
+By year 4 the portrait is explicit propaganda.
+Mørkholm reads this portrait, which incorporates features of Mithridates VI with those of his son, as sending a clear message to the Cappadocians that under his son’s reign, they are ruled by Mithridates VI.

 Kings of Cappadocia, Ariarathes IX Eusebes Philopator, circa 100-85 BC.
 AR Drachm, Mint A (Eusebeia-Mazaka), Dated RY 4 (97/6 BC)